- The Boyne Valley

 Beaulieu’s unique architecture is in the ‘artisan mannerist’ style, with a hipped roof, tall chimney stacks and delicate, red brick dressings.
 Inside, a decorative scheme survives from the 1720s, with ornate plasterwork, panelling and paintings attributed to Willem van der Hagen.
 Family portraits, Baroque carvings of musical instruments, weaponry and a port-scape, showing the medieval walls of the town of Drogheda, can also be seen.

-Beaulieu is still a family home and has descended through eleven generations – often through the female line.
+Beaulieu is still a family home and has descended through eleven generations – often through the maternal line.
 House and garden are open to visitors and small groups – with advance booking for groups of 10, or more.
 (Please use the Contact Page, for bookings outside of Summer opening days).

 A tour guide will show you round – with a tour lasting about 50 minutes.

 The vibrant walled garden is self-guided and contains many unusual plants, shrubs and fruit trees.

 Opening Times for House and Garden in 2017:

 June 1st, 2017 – September 10th, 2017 | Monday – Friday, 11 – 5pm

 Saturday and Sunday Opening in July and August, 1pm – 5pm

 Heritage Week: August 19th-27th, 2017